pyranid/pyranid/README.md

 ### Post-Transaction Operations

-It is useful to be able to schedule code to run after a transaction has been fully committed or rolled back.
+It is useful to be able to schedule code to run after a transaction has completed.
 Often, transaction management happens at a higher layer of code than business logic (e.g. a transaction-per-web-request pattern), so it is helpful to have a mechanism to "warp" local logic out to the higher layer.

 Without this, you might run into subtle bugs like